-Jenine Brown is Assistant Professor of Music at The Peabody Conservatory of The Johns Hopkins University.
+Jenine Brown is Associate Professor of Music at The Peabody Conservatory of The Johns Hopkins University.
 She joined the music theory department in 2015.
 Courses taught include the undergraduate ear training core curriculum and a graduate seminar that explores the intersection of music cognition and music analysis.
 These courses offer Brown the opportunity to guide students on their journey to hearing musical structure, a pursuit in which she is extremely passionate.

 Brown’s writings on aural skills pedagogy can be read in the Journal of Music Theory Pedagogy (2020), in Engaging Students: Essays in Music Pedagogy (2018), and in a chapter in The Routledge Companion to Aural Training in Music Education (2021).
 She has also supplied resources for teaching freshman aural skills published by the Journal of Music Theory Pedagogy (2019) and she has presented on pedagogical strategies in the theory and aural skills classrooms at conferences of the Maryland Music Educators Association (2017, 2019).
 Two reviews of online ear-training tools can be read in College Music Symposium (2020).

 Brown earned a Ph.D. in music theory from the Eastman School of Music in 2014.
 She also holds a B.A. in economics and a B.M. in music theory (University of Michigan–Ann Arbor), as well as an M.A. in music theory (Eastman).
 Prior to her arrival at Peabody, Brown taught music theory and ear training courses at the Eastman School of Music, where she won the Graduate Student Teaching Award for Outstanding Classroom Teaching in 2006.
 She also taught music theory as a member of the adjunct faculty at Ithaca College and Madonna University.